 Dates: Dec.
 19–22 and Dec.
 26–29, 9 a.m.–3 p.m.

 Ages: Ages 6–17

 Price: $250 for half-day camps

 Do your kids dream of running away to the circus?
 Seattle's premier circus arts school is the place for them.
 SANCA’s day camp activities include lots of work on physical skills such as tumbling and trampoline.
 No prior experience is needed.

 Where: Villa Academy, Seattle (Laurelhurst)

-Local hoops legends Slick Watts and Donald Watts offer three-day clinics for two separate age groups in "Skills and Drills" and "Slick's Skills".
+Local hoops legends Slick Watts and Donald Watts offer three-day clinics.
 Coaches emphasizes ball handling, shooting and defensive movement, plus teamwork and keeping a positive attitude, because Watts Basketball’s mission is to help kids be the best they can be, in basketball and in life.
 Camp is appropriate for kids new to the game, as well as experienced players.